eikek/docspell/website/site/content/docs/install/running.md

 [configuration page](@/docs/configure/_index.md) to further customize docspell.

+{% infobubble(mode="info", title="⚠ Please note") %}

+Please have a look at the [configuration page](@/docs/configure/_index.md) page, before making docspell available in the internet.
+By default, everyone can create an account.
+This is great for trying out and using it in an internal network.
+But when opened up to the outside, it is recommended to lock this down.

+{% end %}

 ## Memory Usage

 The memory requirements for the joex component depends on the document